 Paper bits (could be scrapbook paper, or any patterned paper you can find)

 Embellishments (quotes, floral bits, butterflies, etc)

-Make a “mistake” and cover with more paint.
+When you make a “mistake,” just cover with more paint.

-Place your embellishments onto the page with white glue.
+Place your embellishments/paper/stickers/magazine cutouts onto the page with white glue.

 Blend with more layering of paint.

-You can drop paint by mixing with a little water.
+You can drip paint by mixing with a little water.
 Or smear paint with a spatula.

 Ask yourself, does the page feel finished?